KarimDarwish/forms-data-model/README.md

 # Forms

+This is supposed to show a PoC data model for an implementation of custom forms

 # Approach

 I have decided to build on top of the given example and also use an OOP approach using TypeScript.